-Muscat International Airport, located 40km west of the old town of Muscat, is the country’s main international airport and also a hub for domestic flights.
-Salalah Airport, in the south of the country, is the only other international airport, receiving flights from other GCC countries and charter flights from Europe, as well as domestic flights from Muscat.
+Muscat International Airport, located 40km west of Old Muscat (about a 40min drive), is Oman’s main international airport and also the hub for domestic flights.
+Salalah Airport, in the south of the country, receives flights from other GCC countries and India, and charter flights from Europe, as well as domestic flights from Muscat.
 In the north, Sohar Airport has flights from Qatar Airways and Salam Air.

 Within Oman there are domestic flights from Muscat (MCT) to Khasab (KHS) in Musandam, and Salalah (SLL) in Dhofar.
 Oman Air also flies to Ad Duqm DQM.
 Check Salam Air for resumption of daily flights between Salalah and Sohar.

-The road network in Oman is excellent, so a saloon car is largely all you need to get about (noting that any use is for tarmac only).
+The road network in Oman is excellent, with huge improvements having been made over the past few years.
 Major roads have street lighting, as do many minor roads even away from towns.
-The crash barriers and road surfaces are well maintained and road signs are in Arabic and English, though occasionally the location of a sign might be improved.
+Road surfaces are well maintained and road signs are in clear Arabic and, usually, also English, though occasionally the location of a sign might be improved.

 Muscat and other major towns have a rush hour from 07.00 to 09.00 and from 16.00 to 18.00.
 Arterial routes may have elevated sections, and the previously congested roundabouts have been replaced by signalled junctions, at the loss of the very distinctive monuments at each roundabout’s centre.